apache/incubator-heron/website/content/docs/operators/deployment/schedulers/standalone.md

 $ heron-admin standalone set
 ```

-That will open up an `inventory.yaml` file in Vim that initially looks like this:
+That will open up an `inventory.yaml` file in whichever editor is specified in your `EDITOR` environment variable.
+The default is [Vim](http://www.vim.org/).
+That YAML file looks like this:

 ```yaml
 cluster: